harrycresswell/harry/site/content/articles/form-data-with-zapier.md

-title = "Using Zapier to send form data" date = "2017-03-06T21:34:41+01:00" slug = "form-data-with-zapier"
-Description = "A simple way to receive form data directly to your email using Zapier" Author = "Harry Cresswell"
+title = "Using Zapier to send form data" date = "2017-03-06T21:34:41+01:00" slug = "form-data-with-zapier" description = "A simple way to receive form data directly to your email using Zapier" Author = "Harry Cresswell"

 +++